 As culture also influences sexual health, Dr. Abrams' work in this area has focused on understanding the influence of culture on women’s sexual risk behaviors and using this information to promote sexual health by developing and adapting culturally relevant programming for this women - especially among women of African ancestry.

-Dr. Abrams' science extends globally to include quantitative research in Ghana, community based and engaged research in South Africa and Brazil, and ongoing projects in Haiti and the Dominican Republic.
-As an international researcher, she collaborates with community members and scientists on studies examining health service utilization, culturally relevant health beliefs, and intervention implementation.
+Dr. Abrams' science extends globally to include quantitative research in Ghana, community based and engaged research in South Africa and Brazil, and program development projects in Haiti and the Dominican Republic.
+As an international researcher, she collaborates with health services organizations, community members, and scientists on studies examining health service utilization, culturally relevant health beliefs, and intervention implementation.